 In the 1920s, motifs from ancient Egypt began to edge out those from pre-Revolution Russia, as bags with brass clasps and black-and-gold leather sides seemed the perfect accompaniments to the flapper era.
 Black-and-white silhouette bags were carved out of everything from celluloid to ivory.
 Tapestry handbags fairly dripped with beads and pearls, and gold- or silver-mesh evening bags (some with rhinestones, some without) gave women a showy container to stash their stuff when out for a night on the town.

-The list of materials used for handbags and purses in the 1920s is encyclopedic, but a partial inventory includes tortoiseshell, Bakelite, and lizard skin.
+The list of materials used for vintage handbags and purses in the 1920s is encyclopedic, but a partial inventory includes tortoiseshell, Bakelite, and lizard skin.
 So-called "dance purses" are among the decade’s most conceptual bags.
-Resembling large baubles with even larger tassels, these compact plastic or metal purses—the best ones designed by the likes of Van Cleef & Arpels and Cartier—frequently had mirrors inside them and just enough space for a tube of lipstick and one’s apartment key.
+Resembling large baubles with even larger tassels, these compact plastic or metal purses—the best ones designed by brands like Van Cleef & Arpels and Cartier—frequently had mirrors inside them and just enough space for a tube of lipstick and one’s apartment key.
 Then there were the beaded purses, whose designs ranged from black-and-white Art Deco to vivid florals to geometric Persian architecture and rugs.

 By the 1930s, black was back for bags, be it suede or velvet or crocodile—one collectible black crocodile bag from this period was designed by the fashion firm Elizabeth Arden and was given to VIPs visiting the U.S. for the 1939 World’s Fair.
 Kashandy bags were among the first to feature zippers, and Bakelite remained a popular material, as did leather and silk.
 Elsa Schiaparelli introduced her famous Pochette bags, which were precursors to the clutch.
 And more attention was paid to the clasps, which were routinely produced in silver, enamel, and ivory Bakelite (some of these would be carved into animal shapes and used as the bag’s handles).

 Something happened in the 1950s.
 All of a sudden, or so it seemed, color was everywhere, with satin purses and clutches in pinks, purples, and chartreuse.
-Chanel and Hermes were just two of the big-name designers, while companies such as Wilardy, Rialto, and Llewellyn made novelty purses out of a range of colorful new plastics, including Lucite.
-Some bags were constructed out of bands of brushed aluminum; others consisted of little more than clear vinyl.
+Chanel and Hermes were just two of the big-name brands, Etra purses were common, and companies such as Wilardy, Rialto, and Llewellyn made novelty purses out of a range of colorful new plastics, including Lucite.
+Some vintage bags from this period were constructed out of bands of brushed aluminum; others consisted of little more than clear vinyl.
 Gold lame bags?
 Of course.
 A clutch covered in pink cultured pearls?
 Naturally.
 Multi-colored bags made out of bright, plastic-covered telephone wire?
 Well sure, there was room for that, too.

 By the 1960s, all bets were off, as designers from Mary Quant to Judith Leiber created stylish new handbags, purses, and other fashionable accessories for their upscale clientele.
 Black, white, and gold remained timeless colors, sometimes employed in forms that suggested the abstract or op-art of the day.
 Some Gucci bags featured bent-bamboo handles, and Coach made a brown leather handbag that was shaped like a duffle bag you might take to the gym, except this one featured matching coin purses on either end.